-- 2.1.3 The prefixes will be sent over the radio path to the shore station but would not be used outside the satellite system.
-Hence, a prefix sent to the shore station would not be used in the international network. - 2.2 Procedures for shore-to-ship calls - 2.2.1 A shore based subscriber calling a ship in a maritime mobile-satellite system will dial a numbering sequence as follows:
+2.1.3 The prefixes will be sent over the radio path to the coast earth station but would not be used outside the satellite system.
+Hence, a prefix sent to the coast earth station would not be used in the international network.

+2.2.1 A shore based subscriber calling a ship in a maritime mobile-satellite system will dial a numbering sequence as follows: